vijaysherekar/angular-architecture-skeleton/README.md

 4. Routing will have canActivate guard

 ##### Shared
 This module will be referenced into all the feature modules.
-It has following contains
+It has following items
    1. Angular Material Module

 #### Component Inheritance